Overview

 62° 06′ N, 06° 58′ E

-The Geirangerfjord is the most famous and one of the most beautiful fjords in Norway.
-It is a 15 kilometer long arm of the Storfjord.
+The Geirangerfjord is the most famous fjord and one of the most beautiful places in Norway.
+It is a 15-kilometer-long arm of the Storfjord and a must-visit during a Southern Norway road trip.

 The fjord has several waterfalls and is one of Norway’s most visited tourist attractions.
-Since 2005 the fjord is listed as UNESCO World Heritage.
+Since 2005 the fjord has been listed as UNESCO World Heritage.

 There is so much to see and to do in this region: